 Two fine courts are available at Bower Community Park above Gualala.
 Sneak up during the week when the locals are not so busy getting their exercise.

-The coast is world renown for bird watchers.
+The coast is world renowned for bird watchers.
 From Thanksgiving through Easter, the Garcia River Flats north of Pt.
 Arena are the wintering grounds of the Whistling Swans.
 These lovely birds migrate here from the Arctic each year.
 A wayward Albatross has been sighted at the Pt.
-Arena pier for the last five years.
+Arena pier for several years.
+Other migrating visitors include brown pelicans, egrets, Canadian geese, oyster catchers and many more.
+Local birds range from hummingbirds to jays, owls, quail, gulls, cormorants, woodpeckers, plus wild turkeys, hawks and a nesting pair of bald eagles.
 Other seasonal visitors include brown pelicans, egrets, and an occasional eagle.
 Local birds range from hummingbirds to jays, owls, gulls, cormorants, woodpeckers and a variety of hawks.